websanco/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-github-repository.md

 | `LCP_CI_SCM_REPOSITORY_NAME` | [repo_name] |
 | `LCP_CI_SCM_TOKEN` | [access_token] |

-For the `LCP_CI_SCM_TOKEN` value, use the personal access token you created for your GitHub organization.
+For the `LCP_CI_SCM_TOKEN` value, use the personal access token created for your GitHub organization.
 For instructions on creating and accessing this token, see [GitHub's documentation](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line).

 ```note::
    If you are using an organization account with SAML single sign-on authentication, then you must take additional steps to authorize your access token.
 See `GitHub's official documentation <https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on>`__ for more information.